Sparse Identification and Estimation of Large-Scale Vector AutoRegressive Moving Averages: Conclusion

 \section{Conclusion}

-We present a sparse identification and estimation approach for VARMA models.
-To make VARMA modeling practical, fast estimation methods that are easy to implement with standard software are needed.
-Our estimator, available in the \texttt{R} package \texttt{bigtime}, is naturally aligned with our identified target through the use of sparsity-inducing convex regularizers and can be computed efficiently even for large-scale VARMA models.
-We also provide a rigorous non-asymptotic theory of our two-step sparse VARMA estimation strategy for stable, invertible Gaussian VARMA processes.
-Our results show that consistent estimation of our optimization-based VARMA identification target is possible under sufficient regularity conditions in a growing asymptotic regime $d^3 \log d / \sqrt{T} \rightarrow 0$.
-Our simulations show that the sparse VARMA estimator significantly outperforms the sparse VAR estimator if the data generating process is a VARMA.
-The improvements are larger if the moving average signal is stronger or the moving average order increases.
-Even if the true data generating process is a VAR, our sparse VARMA estimator, in general, gives a more parsimonious model.
-We typically find these parsimonious models to have competitive forecast accuracy.
-The good forecast performance of sparse VARMA compared to sparse VAR is confirmed by three empirical forecast applications.
+We present sparse identification and estimation for VARMA models.
+Our estimator, available in the \texttt{R} package \texttt{bigtime}, is naturally aligned with our identified target through the use of sparsity-inducing convex regularizers and can be computed efficiently even for large-scale VARMAs.
+Under a double-asymptotic regime where both $d, T \rightarrow \infty$, we prove consistency of our two-step sparse VARMA estimation for stable, invertible Gaussian VARMA processes.
+Simulation and real data analyses show that our sparse VARMA model can produce better forecasts compared to sparse VAR by fitting more parsimonious models.

-There are several questions we did not address, which are left for future research.
-The convergence rates of our point-identified Phase II estimators can be potentially sharpened under restricted eigenvalue type assumptions.
-Identifying a class of sparse VARMA models for which such assumptions hold with high probability is an important question.
-Our theoretical analysis only covers Gaussian VARMA, we leave generalizations to non-Gaussian models and other structured sparsity penalties for future work.
+There are several questions we did not address.
+Our two-stage procedure can be generalized to an iterative method, as in \citep{dias2018}.
+However, developing a double-asymptotic theory for such an iterative method is complex and left for future research.
+The convergence rates of our point-identified Phase-II estimator can be potentially sharpened under restricted eigenvalue assumptions.
+Identifying a class of sparse VARMAs for which such assumptions hold with high probability is an interesting theoretical question.
+Inference of model parameters can be pursued by adopting debiasing approaches \citep{javanmard2014confidence, van2014asymptotically}, and are left for future research.